johnston9/MS3-Shot-Caller/README.md

 I researched the topic of copyright when it comes to the use of screenshots of tv shows used for non-profit purposes and concluded that the use of fragments of these images in this manner in the app come under the "Fair Use Doctrine".
-Also in terms of the 4-factor balancing test that it is accessed under the usage in this project is fair.
+In terms of the 4-factor balancing test that it is accessed under the usage in this project is fair.
 I also cleared it with the college staff.

 ### Acknowledgements

-- I'd like to thank the Code Institute tutor team for their support and
+- I would  like to thank the Code Institute tutor team for their support and
   Aaron Sinnott for his insights.

 [Back to Table of Content](#table-of-content)